 Rejection can take its toll.
 Be careful not to self-medicate with ice-cream or cocktails.
 Look after you.
 Fire you Chief Doubting Officer or inner critic and give yourself a good dose of healthy self-talk.

 Read: 4 pick me up tips for instant self-care

 #7 Go forward with confidence

-Give yourself time for recovery but keep an eye on the time line to make sure you don’t wallow.
-Yes you’ve had a knock, but there has to come a point when you have to get back on the saddle, feel the fear and all those other lovely clichés and just do it.
+Give yourself time for recovery but keep an eye on the timeline to make sure you don’t wallow.
+Yes, you’ve had a knock, but there has to come to a point when you have to get back on the saddle, feel the fear and all those other lovely clichés and just do it.
 Scary I know -but so worth it.

 If you are hesitating – it’s time to give yourself a nudge.
 If you are stuck ask for help!